-12. Joint Monitoring Arrangements
+I2.
+Joint Monitoring Arrangements

-Table 10 lists the present status of hydrometric stations and water quality monitoring sites monitored within the Liard River basin.
-Some of these stations are or may be monitored through existing hydrometric and water quality agreements in place between the Yukon, the Northwest Territories and the Government of Canada - Department of Environment and Climate Change (ECCC) and other applicable programs.
+Table 10 lists the present hydrometric stations and water quality monitoring sites monitored by NWT and YT.
+Some of these stations are or may be monitored through existing hydrometric and water quality agreements in place between the Yukon, the Northwest Territories and the Government of Canada (Department of Environment and Climate Change).